 As you concentrate on understanding meaning, not just words, your mind makes connections.
 You start to recognize the normal patterns of English

 Reading is a wonderful way to increase both your vocabulary and your fluency in English.

-As you soon as you understand enough English to focus on the author’s ideas, you will absorb the words and structures you read almost unconsciously.
+Once you understand enough English to focus on the author’s ideas, you will absorb the words and structures you read almost unconsciously.

 You don’t need to look up every unfamiliar word.
 In fact, experts suggest that it’s better not to look up too many words.
 It interrupts the thoughts and makes it harder to understand the author’s point.
 When you aren’t sure of a word’s meaning, try to guess from the context (the main idea and the surrounding words.)

 IF you still feel unsure and the word seems important (or if it occurs often in your reading), then look it up.
 Was your guess close?
 As you improve at guessing from the context, your reading comprehension will develop fast.

 Remember, the point of reading is not to recognize a lot of words, but to understand what the author is saying.

 2. Adjust your reading speed to your purpose.